Binary-Blade/V1_API/README.md

 # AgriFlow: My First Full-Stack Project

 ## Introduction
 Welcome to AgriFlow, my inaugural project in full-stack development.
-I embarked on this journey with **zero prior experience in backend development** and managed to build the initial version of this project **entirely on my own in just four months**.
+I embarked on this journey with **zero prior experience in backend development** and managed to build the initial version of this project.
 Please note that the project is currently in **standby mode** and is far from complete.

 ## Technologies Used